 A DAY IN THE INDIGENOUS STUDENT SEMINAR

 Days will be organized around the themes of Pre-Contact Indigenous Economies, Federal Indian Law and Policy, and Indigenous Entrepreneurship and Innovation.
-Each day will include lectures from scholars and policy practitioners, robust Q&A sessions, and small group discussions.
+Each day will include lectures from scholars and policy practitioners and robust Q&A sessions.
+Some days will also include small group discussions.
 Lunches will be attended by the entire class and one or more professors from that day’s sessions.

-Class sessions will end in the late afternoon.
+Some sessions will end in the late afternoon.
 There will be group dinners with invited speakers on some of the evenings.
-Students can expect to spend 2-3 hours a day outside of class on homework, studying individually or in groups, and working on group projects.
-Readings and case studies must be completed before group meetings and class sessions to facilitate active participation.
+Students can expect to receive readings and case studies that must be completed prior to the seminar to ensure active participation in group meetings and class discussions.

 PREVIOUS INDIGENOUS STUDENT SEMINAR TOPICS & FACULTY